tolik505/docker-compose-lemp/README.md

 Change the variable USER_NAME according your system username (it's for ssh folder mapping).
 Actually, you can edit the `.env` file to chose which software's you want to be installed in your environment.
 You can always refer to the `docker-compose.yml` file to see how those variables are been used.
+Add your user to docker group for avoiding leverage "sudo".
+Check path to your laravel project in supervisor configuration workspace/supervisor/laravel-queue-listen.conf

 2 - Build the environment and run it using `docker-compose`